jotacamou/imgresizer/README.md

 # imgresizer
-imgresizer is an image resizer service
+imgresizer is an image resizer microservice written in Go.
+It processes the given images through Imaginary using predefined operation templates.